A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Existing Market Efficiency

-To measure whether builders' new strategies are efficient or not, we employ a greedy algorithm considering size and profit to measure whether the priority fee given to each blob can match the priority fee that can be extracted in the public mempool during the concurrent period.
-Note that before being executed, only the maximum priority fee, i.e. maxPriorityFeePerGas field, can be seen.
-This represents the profit for builders in one transaction.
-We use this value to calculate the potential profit for builders.
+To measure whether builders are adopting the transaction selection strategy, we employ a greedy algorithm considering size and profit to measure whether the priority fee given to each type-3 transaction is higher than the floor price defined in~\autoref{sec:efficient_strategy} during the concurrent round.
 To filter out transactions that builders have simulated as likely to fail, we filter out transactions in the public mempool with a delay of more than 100 seconds to make the calculation more accurate.
-We also provide the pseudocode of the greedy algorithm.
-The algorithm considers the size and priority fee per transaction, calculating the priority fee ratio for each transaction and sorting by the ratio before processing.
+We provide the pseudocode of the greedy algorithm in~\autoref{alg:greedy}, considering the size and priority fee per transaction, calculating the priority fee ratio for each transaction and sorting by the ratio before processing.

-\autoref{fig:efficient_trend_builder} plots the profit that builders actually extract from type-3 transactions versus the profit that can be extracted from public mempool in the same period from March to August.
-We compute the profit difference between the profit of type-3 transactions and the profit that can be extracted from the public mempool, and indicate this value with red and yellow bars.
-The red bar indicates that this difference is negative, which suggests that the builders could have made more profit from the public mempool, but they chose to include the less profitable type-3 transactions in the block.
-Conversely, if the color is yellow, it indicates that the value is positive and the builder made more profit from type-3 transactions.
-It is clear that after EIP-4844, the builder misses significant value of the public mempool.
-As~\autoref{fig:efficient_trend_builder} shows, in March, builders can potentially make more than five times more profit from the public mempool as they can from type-3 transactions.
+\autoref{fig:efficient_trend_builder} plots the priority fee that builders extract from type-3 transactions versus the priority fee that can be extracted from type-2 transactions in the same round (from March to August 2024).
+We compute the priority fee difference, and indicate this value with red and yellow bars.
+A red bar indicates that this difference is negative, which suggests that the builders could have made more profit from the public mempool, but they chose to include the less profitable type-3 transactions in the block.
+Conversely, if the bar is yellow, it indicates that the value is positive and the builder made more priority fee from type-3 transactions.
+It is clear that after EIP-4844, the builder misses significant priority fees from the public mempool.
+As~\autoref{fig:efficient_trend_builder} shows, in March, builders could have potentially made more than 5x more profit from the public mempool as they could from type-3 transactions.
 However, this loss diminishes over time and reverses in July, when the builder makes more profit from type-3 transactions than it is able to make from the public mempool.